-The results of the NSILT estimate that 1,661,286 lbs-N/yr enters the UFA.
+The NSILT results indicate that about 1,661,286 lbs-N/yr enters the UFA.
 This represents approximately 12.5% of the input at the land surface.
 The majority of the load, 67%, is from high-recharge areas.
 Medium-recharge areas provide 31% of the annual load.
 Figure 9 shows the breakdown, by percent, of nitrogen reaching the UFA by land use category.
 OSTDS and the aggregate contribution of agricultural commodities contribute the greatest potential loading, each providing 38% of the annual estimated contribution of nitrogen to the UFA.
 Exclusively urban sources, urban fertilizer (which reflects stormwater runoff), and drainage wells contribute an estimated 10% of the annual estimated contribution of nitrogen to the UFA.